davedelong/time/Implementation.md

 - Let's try really hard to not `throw` just because we're trying to deal with "February 30th".
 Handling thrown errors is a pain.
 - Any calendar relative value that has a year (and/or an era) can be converted in to a `Range<Instant>`.
 A missing era would be assumed to be the current era.
 - Abstract interface for manipulating dates and times: `TemporalAdjustment`
+- Unit names should be fully qualified. ie, not "weekday" and "day", but `dayOfWeek`, `dayOfMonth`, etc.

 ## Concrete "Must-haves"